Red-Studio-Ragnarok/Valkyrie/README.md

 - **Window Customization:** Personalize your Minecraft window title and icon with Valkyrie, a handy feature for modpack developers.
 - **Bug Fixes:** Beyond enhancing performance and aesthetics, Valkyrie also addresses Minecraft bugs such as [MC-67532](https://bugs.mojang.com/browse/MC-67532).
 - **Old Java Detection:** Valkyrie will scan which Java version are you using and warn you if it's outdated as well as if you are using 32 Bit Java.

+## FAQ

+- Is this compatible with OptiFine?
+  - Yes, although keep in mind that some Valkyrie features will be disabled when paired with OptiFine
+- Will you add `X`?
+  - Whether it is a feature that you miss from Optifine or just something that you would like, be sure to tell me.

 ## Want to have your own mod or support me?